 Power Wizard is an independent electricity marketplace offering clear and unbiased information.
-The companies and partners featured do not have any influence on our editorial process even when we showcase their products.
-Learn more.
+The companies featured do not influence our editorial process, even when we showcase their products.
+Check our editorial process and how we make money.

 In San Angelo, TX, electricity rates depend on your ZIP code, plan, Retail Electricity Provider (REP), seasonal demand, and usage level.
 Because of this, two households with the same plan and REP could see very different bills each month.
 Always read the Electricity Facts Label (EFL) to see how different rate structures would impact your energy costs.